goshiphq/goship-cms/content/blog/what-does-fob-mean-in-freight-shipping.md

 Another key FOB role in logistics is when the load gets lost or damaged.
 Since FOB contains information about who is responsible for the shipment, it further specifies the process of returns, claims, or a delivery refusal.
-If the cargo gets damaged during transportation, it is necessary to possess a document showing what side will cover the financial losses.
+If the cargo gets damaged during transportation, it is necessary to possess a document showing what side will cover the financial losses without further complaints.